Pasiphae group

 The Pasiphae group is a group of retrograde irregular satellites of Jupiter that follow similar orbits to Pasiphae and are thought to have a common origin.

-Their semi-major axes (distances from Jupiter) range between 22.8 and 24.1 million km (the same range as the Carme group), their inclinations between 144.5° and 158.3°, and their eccentricities between 0.25 and 0.43.
+Their semi-major axes (distances from Jupiter) range between 22.6 and 24.3 million km (similar range as the Carme group), their inclinations between 141.5° and 157.3°, and their eccentricities between 0.22 and 0.44.

-Core members of the group include (negative periods indicate retrograde orbits):
+The members of the Pasiphae group are (in order by date announcement):

 The International Astronomical Union (IAU) reserves names ending in -e for all retrograde moons.

 Origin

 The Pasiphae group is believed to have been formed when Jupiter captured an asteroid which subsequently broke up after a collision.
 The original asteroid was not disturbed heavily: the original body is calculated to have been 60 km in diameter, about the same size as Pasiphae; Pasiphae retains 99% of the original body's mass.
 However, if Sinope belongs to the group, the ratio is much smaller, 87%.

 Unlike the Carme and Ananke groups, the theory of a single impact origin for the Pasiphae group is not accepted by all studies.
 This is because the Pasiphae group, while similar in semi-major axis, is more widely dispersed in inclination.
 Alternatively, Sinope might be not a part of the remnants of the same collision and captured independently instead.
-The differences of colour between the objects (grey for Pasiphae, light red for Callirrhoe and Megaclite) also suggest that the group could have a more complex origin than a single collision.
+The differences in color class between the objects (grey for Pasiphae, light red for Callirrhoe and Megaclite) also suggest that the group could have a more complex origin than a single collision.